 Getting There

-- From JR: JR Manyo-Mahoroba (Sakurai) Line to Miwa Station, 5 min walk.
+- By train: JR Manyo-Mahoroba Line to Miwa Station, a short walk to the shrine.

 Tips